fderuiter/face_stretcher/README.md

 | **Zoom levels**                   | Tap **B** to cycle through 3 head sizes: close-up, mid, far                     | At the farthest zoom you can drag features much farther—great for “mega-nose” gags. | ([GameFAQs][1], [GameFAQs][3]) |
 | **Rotate the head**               | Use **I**, **J**, **K** and **L** for C-Up, C-Left, C-Down and C-Right          | Lets you examine your handiwork from any angle.                                     | ([GameFAQs][3])                |
 | **Exit to the actual file menu**  | Press **Enter**                                                                 | The face pops back to normal and the save icons fade in.                            | ([GameFAQs][1])                |
+Keyboard behavior is configurable via the options passed to [`initKeyboardControls`](./src/ui/keyboardControls.js), letting you adjust cursor step size and zoom levels.

 [1]: https://gamefaqs.gamespot.com/n64/198848-super-mario-64/faqs/22000?utm_source=chatgpt.com "Super Mario 64 - Guide and Walkthrough - Nintendo 64 - By CWall"
 [2]: https://gamefaqs.gamespot.com/n64/198848-super-mario-64/faqs/3326?utm_source=chatgpt.com "Super Mario 64 - Guide and Walkthrough - Nintendo 64 - GameFAQs"